-These are the minimum computing requirements necessary to participate in the Department’s award-bearing and online courses; using better hardware and software may improve your study experience.
+These are the minimum IT requirements necessary to participate in the Department’s award-bearing and online courses; using better hardware and software may improve your study experience.
 Some courses have additional requirements, so please consult the IT requirements section listed in the course description of any course you plan to study.

-- An internet connection (preferably broadband).
+- An Internet connection (preferably broadband).

 - A computer fulfilling the software requirements outlined below.
 Any typical computer produced within the last five years should be adequate.

 Many award-bearing courses, the Weekly Online Worldwide courses and some other courses use Microsoft Teams or similar online collaboration tools.
 To use these, you will need a device with speakers, a microphone and a camera (optional).
 Standard laptop camera, microphone and speakers should be adequate.
 Headphones with a built-in microphone are recommended.
 See Hardware requirements for Microsoft Teams for further details of optimal hardware requirements for a range of devices.